-&lt;sup>4A set of sentences $\Sigma$ is Post complete if for every sentence $\phi$ either $\Sigma \cup \{\phi\}$ or $\Sigma \cup \{\neg\phi\}$ is inconsistent.
+4A set of sentences Σ is Post complete if for every sentence φ either $\Sigma \cup \{\phi\}$ or $\Sigma \cup \{\neg\phi\}$ is inconsistent.

-&lt;sup>5Franks [Franks, 2010] quotes Gentzen's goal as follows, 'Our formal definition of provability, and, more generally, our choice of the forms of inference will seem appropriate only if it is certain that a sentence q is 'provable' from the sentences $p_1, \ldots, p_v$ if and only if it represents informally a consequence of the p's. ([Gentzen, 1932], p.
+5Franks [Franks, 2010] quotes Gentzen's goal as follows, 'Our formal definition of provability, and, more generally, our choice of the forms of inference will seem appropriate only if it is certain that a sentence q is 'provable' from the sentences p_1, \ldots, p_v if and only if it represents informally a consequence of the p's. ([Gentzen, 1932],p.
 33).
-This is an entirely syntactic conception of completeness and so distinct from Gödel.
+This is an entirely syntactic conception of completeness and so distinct from Gödel

-&lt;sup>6 Apparently the first statement of the 'extended completeness theorem' in this form is in [Robinson, 1951] (Compare {dawrob} [Dawson, 1993], page 24).
-When $\models$ was introduced is unclear.
+6 Apparently the first statement of the 'extended completeness theorem' in this form is in [Robinson, 1951] (Compare [Dawson, 1993], page 24).
+When |= was introduced is unclear.
 A clear statement recommending its use appears in the preface to [Addison et al., 1965] but earlier published uses are hard to find.

-${}^{7}(\forall x)A(x)$ is satisfiable just if A(a) is true for each $a \in I$ .
+$^{7(\}forall x)A(x)$ is satisfiable just if A(a) is true for each $a \in I$.

-2. Gödel does not assert the modern form of the extended completeness theorem (he hasn't defined semantic consequence).
+- 1. Gödel's use in the proof of the notion 'satisfiability in a structure' depends on the ambient deductive system.
+Specifically, the deductive system must support the existence of a π_2 -prenex normal form for each non-refutable sentence.
+We will observe below various logics satisfying completeness theorems that fail this condition. - 2.
+Gödel does not assert the modern form () of the extended completeness theorem (he hasn't defined semantic consequence).
 Rather he says (Theorem IX), 'Every denumerably infinite set of formulas of the restricted predicate calculus either is satisfiable (that is, all formulas of the system are simultaneously satisfied) or some finite subset is refutable.'

-He proves it by using the compactness theorem for countable sets of formulas (implicitly in [Gödel, 1929] and explicitly in [Gödel, 1930]).
+He proves it by using the compactness theorem for countable sets of formulas (implicitly in [Gödel, 1929] and explicitly8 in [Gödel, 1930]).

 Lesson 2: The modern concept of vocabulary.
 Gödel's emphasis is on the provability of every valid formula in the restricted predicate calculus.
 This calculus has infinitely many relation symbols of each finite arity.
 In contrast, modern model theory specifies a vocabulary using primitive symbols directly connected to the specific subject.
 Many mathematicians had adopted this practice (e.g., Pasch, Hilbert, Noether, van der Warden) as geometry became more carefully formalized and notions of groups, rings, and fields developed in the first third of the twentieth century.
-But the incorporation of this requirement into logic took place later.
+But the incorporation of this requirement into logic took place later9.